EpykLab/gryt-ci/docs/concepts.md

 - Can be provided a `Runtime` to provision/teardown an environment around the run.
 - Optional Hook to observe pipeline lifecycle and step events.
 - Optional Destinations to publish artifacts after execution.
 Pass artifacts via `execute(artifacts=[...])`.
+- Optional auth_steps: List of Auth instances that execute sequentially before any runners.
+If any auth step fails, pipeline execution stops.

 ## Runtime
 - Abstract provisioning interface.